The Best Vegan-Friendly Cities in Europe

 NUMBER OF VEG-FRIENDLY EATERIES: 121

 If you’re going to be vegan in Austria do it in Vienna; you want it, it’s got it.
 Loving Hut is an all-vegan fast food restaurant with two outlets in the city and, for those of you after seasonal, local, natural and untreated, try out Cuchina which, among all its other amazing qualities, serves its vegan breakfast all day.
 You can also get an easy fix of animal activism by eating at I love Veggie Burger, where 5% of your bill goes to the Austrian animal protection society.
+Not only does it serve up sensational burgers, but tasty vegan wraps too - try the Chili sin Carne wrap with jalapeños and vegan cheese.

 NUMBER OF VEG-FRIENDLY EATERIES: 196

 Try and go hungry as a vegan in Paris and you’ll fail.
 Not only will you not be full, but you’ll probably eat some of the best food of your life.
 Gentle Gourmet started its life as a vegan bed and breakfast and has since morphed into a world-class eaterie over the years.
 Also worth noting is La Boucherie Végétarienne (or the 'Vegetarian Butcher' to you and me), which doubles up as a fast food place and fake meat retailer.
+If raw food is your thing then head for 42 Degrés, the first vegan raw food resturant in the city, where everything is heated to no more than 42°C; try the mushroom fondant with sunflower.

 NUMBER OF VEG-FRIENDLY EATERIES: 91

 Warsaw might not be swimming with fully vegan restaurants (currently around 30), however if your visit has you right in the heart, it’ll feel like it because almost all of them are within a square mile of town.
 That means you’ll only ever be a 10-minute walk away from a full stomach.
+Try the "tuna" nigiri at Youmiko Vegan Sushi, the baked tofu burgers at Krowarzywa Vegan Burger and the Moroccan stew at Tel Aviv Food & Wine.